idongataide/fe-take-home-assesment/README.md

 - The application uses for its design and layout.
 - The login page does not require authentication; it is for demonstration purposes only and does not validate credentials.
-- I added a school name for a better ux
+- I added random school names for a better UX

 ### Install dependencies